webdiscus/html-bundler-webpack-plugin/README.md

   ],
 ```

-Now you can write source file (relative path or a Webpack alias) in HTML:
+Add a source file using a relative path or Webpack alias in HTML:
 ```html
 <html>
   <head>